Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 "Positively" by Courtney Sheinmel is about a teen girl dealing with being HIV positive.
 Thirteen years old now, she has been HIV positive since birth.
 Now she has to deal with her mother’s AIDS-related death.
 Things aren’t going well after she moves to be with her father and new stepmother.
 She just wants to have a normal life, but can that ever happen?

-You can’t go wrong when you choose from these 10 good books for teens or YA.
-There is something for everyone in this featured collection of great teen novels, and even reluctant readers will find these to be fast-paced and gripping.
+You can’t go wrong when you choose from these best books for teenagers or young adults.
+There is something for everyone in this featured collection of books for youth to read.